droonee/sumo_loggen/README.md

     pip install Faker (Link to Faker Docs: https://faker.readthedocs.io/en/master/index.html)

-- create an HTTP Logs and Metrics source on a hosted collector
+- Create an HTTP Logs and Metrics source on a hosted collector

 ### Steps
-- install both python files for the desired log type to the same folder on your instance
+- Install both python files for the desired log type to the same folder on your instance
-- make sure you follow the prequisites to installing necessary packages
+- Make sure you follow the prequisites to installing necessary packages
-- update the sumo_endpoint variable to the http source endpoint in the *_loggen.py file
+- Update the sumo_endpoint variable to the http source endpoint in the *_loggen.py file
-- set the *_loggen.py file to run as a service on the instance
+- Set the *_loggen.py file to run as a service on the instance:

         Write the service: sudo nano /etc/systemd/system/loggen.service (name of the service which is loggen in this case)

         Paste the below and edit the filepath:
         ```
         [Unit]
         Description=My fake log service

         [Service]
         ExecStart=/usr/bin/python3 /home/ubuntu/<path to *_loggen.py>
         User=root
         Group=root

         [Install]
         WantedBy=multi-user.target
         ```
         Reload daemon: sudo systemctl daemon-reload

         Enable service so that it doesn’t get disabled if the server restarts: sudo systemctl enable loggen.service

         Start the service: sudo systemctl start loggen.service

         Check service status: sudo systemctl status loggen